electron/electron/docs/api/download-item.md

 Returns a `Boolean` indicates whether the download has user gesture.

-### `downloadItem.getSuggestedFilename()`
+### `downloadItem.getFilename()`

-Returns a `String` represents the suggested file name of the download file.
+Returns a `String` represents the file name of the download item.

-**Note:** The suggested file name is not always the same as the actual one saved in local disk.
-If user changes the file name in a prompted download saving dialog, the actual name of saved file will be different with the suggested one.
+**Note:** The file name is not always the same as the actual one saved in local disk.
+If user changes the file name in a prompted download saving dialog, the actual name of saved file will be different.

 ### `downloadItem.getTotalBytes()`